-Flossers are largely the same no matter which option you choose.
+Flossers are essentially the same no matter which option you choose.
 They all come with a handle and thread, and about half of them are flavored.
-Most of them are decent in size for little mouths, and a few include a pick for older kids or teens to dislodge larger food from back molars.
-We noticed that not all of the flossers are the best size for little mouths, and some of the handles flex so much that getting them in and out of tight teeth is a challenge.
-Also, packaging varies, and while perhaps not the main selling point, spilling a bag full of flossers every time you go to grab one gets old the first time you do it, trust us.
+Most of them are decent in size for little mouths, and a few include a pick for older kids or teens to dislodge more significant food from back molars.
+We noticed that not all flossers are the best size for little mouths.
+Plus, some of the handles flex so much that getting them in and out of tight teeth is challenging.
+Also, packaging varies, and while perhaps not the main selling point, spilling a bag full of flossers every time you grab one gets old the first time you do it, trust us.

 The easiest option for kids to use themselves are the EcoFrenzy Kids Floss Picks.
-These giraffe-shaped flossers are small enough for little hands to easily grip, and the handle has enough elevated bumps to prevent wet hands from slipping.
+These giraffe-shaped flossers are small enough for little hands to grip easily, and the handle has enough elevated bumps to prevent wet hands from slipping.
 The thread is thin and slides between teeth without a hiccup, and little ones like the subtle strawberry flavor, which means no fighting over flossing.
-We like the smaller width on this flosser that is great for smaller mouths, and younger testers could use this option somewhat self-driven.
-The Crayola Twistables Flossers are also easy to use with a longer flexible handle that makes them ideal for reaching back molars and older children with bigger mouths.
+We like the smaller width of this flosser.
+It is great for smaller mouths, and younger testers could use this option somewhat self-driven.
+The Crayola Twistables Flossers are also easy to use with a longer flexible handle, making them ideal for reaching back molars and older children with bigger mouths.

 Alternatively, the MinLan Kids Dental Floss is more challenging to use despite being popular with our testers.
 The fun and varied animal shapes of this brand were a big draw to younger users, but the sizes and shapes of the sea creatures didn't work well in smaller mouths that either didn't open as wide or didn't have enough room for parent fingers and the flosser.
 If your child is older and has a bigger mouth, and can operate the flosser without help, you might be able to swing these, but at least one adult tester found this flosser harder to use.
 The DenTek Kids Fun Flossers has such a flexible handle that it bent under pressure, making it difficult to navigate tight or crowded teeth, which may not be an issue for some younger kids still losing teeth but could spell trouble for some teenagers.